TochiEbere/ML_Kafka/Part_1/README.md

     i. *model_architechture*: compiles a pre-defined CNN architechture.
     ii. *train_CNNmodel*: for traning a CNN model.
     iii. *model_accuracy*: for displaying the model train and validation accuracy results.
-    iv. *main.py*: An executable script for training the CNN model.
+3. main.py: An executable script for training the CNN model.

 ## How to run it
 #### Step 1: Install program requirements